isadoraspirov/gastromap-london/README.md

 ![Mockup](assets/images/mockup.webp)

-Discover the Flabours of London is a concept website project designed to highlight key front-end development skills such as HTML, CSS, and JavaScript integration.
+Discover the Flavours of London is a concept website project designed to highlight key front-end development skills such as HTML, CSS, and JavaScript integration.
 The website aims to provide users with an interactive and informative platform to discover the best restaurants and attractions across London.

 It focuses on usability, responsive design, and dynamic content generation, allowing users to explore categories, view locations on an interactive map, and connect through a contact form.
 The project is educational and portfolio-based, not linked to a real business or tourism organization.